Archive A Parents’ Guide to Dangers of Social Media for Kids

 Monitor Your Kid’s Activity

 Now that your kid is using social media, you need to monitor their activity to make sure they’re safe.
 The best thing you can do is join the social media your child uses and add your child to your contacts.
 We also suggest adding some of your child’s friends that you know in person.
-There’s nothing wrong with doing that because, naturally, parents know some of their kid’s friends in the real world, so why not maintain a connection in the digital world?
-Doing this gives you a more precise idea of your kid’s activities and if they have healthy friendships with their friends.

 Set up Privacy Settings on Your Kid’s Social Media Account

-All social media come with privacy settings sections that can make them more secure, safe, and healthy for kids.
+All social media platforms come with privacy settings sections that can make them more secure, safe, and healthy for kids.
 In these sections, you can limit who can contact your child or send them a friend request.
 You can hide your child’s location and hide their activity status.
 Moreover, you may limit who can see your child’s pictures, videos, or stories.
 However, you shouldn’t confuse these settings with parental control.
 Since they’re not protected with a password, your child can modify them anytime they want.

 Each social media has particular privacy settings.
 To learn more about adjusting privacy settings on different apps, read out app reviews on our blog.